The Story of Jim

-You will see how Jim handles these common situations, using Watership Planner's day planner software capabilities, and how the automatic scheduler will stay up to the minute with a visual representation of Jim's tasks.
+You will see how Jim handles these common occurrences using Watership Planner's day planner software capabilities.
+You will see how time mapping will readjust Jim's tasks as a visual timeline to stay up to the minute with Jim's agenda.

 Coming Up With a Schedule to Start With

-First thing Jim does is take 5 minutes to jot out what needs to get done.
-He lists everything that needs to happen to prepared for the meeting.
+First thing Jim does is take 5 minutes to jot down what he needs to get done.
+He lists everything that needs to happen for him to be prepared for the meeting.
 He has to keep a good pace because he also has an appointment at 11am.

-For tasks that aren't associated with a project, Jim can associate the task with a role, this is useful so he can color code his agenda, and for viewing reports of where his time goes.
+For tasks that aren't associated with a project, Jim can associate the task with a role.
+This is useful so he can color code his agenda, and for viewing reports of where his time went.